rackerlabs/support-how-to/content/how-to/cloud-servers/system-disk-and-data-disk-faq/index.md

 Some Cloud Servers use an architecture that pairs a *system disk* with a separate *data disk(s)*.
-The benefits of implementing this architecture include improved provisioning times, as well as more flexibility for local data storage and disaster recovery.
+The benefits of implementing this architecture include improved provisioning times, and more flexibility for local data storage and disaster recovery.
 Server images don't include data disks, but they will include local system disks<span>.
 This means that you will need to use a separate method for saving information